tschuehly/htmx-supabase-spring-boot-starter/README.md

 # Supabase Spring Boot Starter

-This Repository is aimed at Spring Developers that want to simplify Spring Security and integrate [Supabase](https://supabase.com/) into their Project.
+This Spring Starter is aimed at Developers that want to simplify Spring Security and integrate [Supabase](https://supabase.com/) into their Project.

 Supabase gives us access to two important things for free: